Reviews

 With the untimely passing of Trevor Strnad in 2022, The Black Dahlia Murder lost not just a singer, but their co-founder, lyricist and spokesman.
 Nobody would have been surprised had the remaining members called time on the band; that they chose to continue is testament to their heroic spirit, as well as a fitting tribute to Trevor and his lifelong dedication to metal.

 Servitude – their 10th album, a worthy achievement under any circumstances – finds them playing to the strengths that have made TBDM one of the 21st century’s most visible death metal success stories.
-Panic Hysteric and Utopia Black offer vivid examples of their melodic Swedeath sounds; Transcosmic Blueprint and the title-track conjure head-spinning technicality with violent finesse.
+Panic Hysteria and Utopia Black offer vivid examples of their melodic Swedeath sounds; Transcosmic Blueprint and the title-track conjure head-spinning technicality with violent finesse.

 The thrashy groove of Asserting Dominion and swords-raised grandeur of Mammoth’s Hand add different colour and mood to proceedings, while first single Aftermath just comes out swinging with speed and savagery, the most turbo-charged of a collection of songs seemingly designed to knock you off your feet as often as possible within a four-minute running time.